elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The observer pattern can be used:
+      <strong>Interview Response:</strong> Use Cases:
     </div>
     <br />
     <div></div>

-- To improve code management by breaking down large applications into a system of loosely coupled objects.
+- To improve code management: Large programs get broken down into a system of loosely connected objects.

-- To provide greater flexibility by enabling a dynamic relationship between observers and subscribers, otherwise, not possible due to tight coupling.
+- To increase flexibility by allowing a dynamic relationship between observers and subscribers, which would otherwise be impossible due to tight coupling.

-- To improve communication between different parts of the application.
+- To increase communication between the application's many components.

-- To create a one-to-many dependency between objects that are loosely coupled.
+- To establish a one-to-many dependency between weakly related items.

 <br />
   </div>